 If it’s an imbalance, though, you can support your suspicions by identifying other symptoms.
 There are a few telltale signs.

 Signs of Hormonal Imbalance in Women

 - Extreme mood swings

 - Unexplained weight gain

 - Trouble sleeping

-- Irregular menstrual cycle
+- Irregular or painful menstrual cycle

 - Hair loss

 - Digestive issues